 - Repeat until satisfied – You will have to repeat these steps whenever you catch your dog in the act.
 Consistency is the key to success here.
 If you really want to get your dog to stop eating your carpet you will have to redirect their attention each and every time you find them doing so.

 Breaking a bad habit can be frustrating and will take some time but will be well worth the effort.
-Something that can help you deal with your Shiba Inu’s destructive behavior is to understand what is causing them to go for the carpet instead of any of the toys you got them.
+Something that can help you deal with your Shiba Inu’s destructive behavior is to understand the root cause, the thing triggering that destructive chewing habit.

 Almost everything your pet does has a cause or motivation behind it.
 When my Shiba Inu started teething she started going after wood furniture and would start screaming whenever I was separated from her.
 Teething and separation anxiety were the spark that started those two bad habits.
 But there could be several different reasons your dog starts going something.